aisha-x/THM/Rooms/SOC Level 1/Yara.md

 for more details, go to the page source: [Loki](https://github.com/Neo23x0/Loki/blob/master/README.md)

 ### THOR (superhero named programs for a superhero blue teamer)
+THOR Lite is Florian’s newest multi-platform IOC AND YARA scanner.
+There are precompiled versions for Windows, Linux, and macOS.
+A nice feature with THOR Lite is its scan throttling to limit exhausting CPU resources.
+For more information and/or to download the binary, start [here](https://www.nextron-systems.com/thor-lite/).
+You need to subscribe to their mailing list to obtain a copy of the binary.
+Note that THOR is geared towards corporate customers.
+THOR Lite is the free version.

+### FENRIR (naming convention still mythical themed)
+This is the 3rd tool created by Neo23x0 (Florian Roth).
+The updated version was created to address the issue from its predecessors, where requirements must be met for them to function.
+Fenrir is a bash script; it will run on any system capable of running bash (nowadays even Windows).

+### YAYA (Yet Another Yara Automaton)
+YAYA was created by the EFF (Electronic Frontier Foundation) and released in September 2020.
+Based on their website, “YAYA is a new open-source tool to help researchers manage multiple YARA rule repositories.
+YAYA starts by importing a set of high-quality YARA rules and then lets researchers add their own rules, disable specific rulesets, and run scans of files.”

+Note: Currently, YAYA will only run on Linux systems.

 ## Resources

 - [YARA Official Documentation](https://yara.readthedocs.io/en/stable/)